TUM-DSE/sys-lab/README.md

 - Module: IN2106 Master Practical Course
 - SWS: 6
 - ECTS Credits: 10
-- Prerequisites: This lab course is only for masters.
-As such we don’t have any compulsory pre-requisites, but we prefer students to be proficient in the basic concepts of operating systems, distributed systems, systems programming (C/C++/Rust), or equivalent background.
+- Prerequisites: This lab course is open for Bachelor's and Master's students.
+For Master's student, we don’t have any compulsory pre-requisites, but we prefer students to be proficient in the basic concepts of operating systems, distributed systems, systems programming (C/C++/Rust), or equivalent background.
+For Bachelor's students, we require that you passed at least INHN0007 Basic Principles: Operating Systems and System Software.
 - Preferred pre-requisite courses at TUM:
-    -  IN0009 : Basic Principles: Operating Systems and System Software
+    -  INHN0007 : Basic Principles: Operating Systems and System Software
-    -  IN0010 : Introduction to Computer Networking and Distributed Systems
-    -  IN2259: Distributed Systems
+    -  IN0010: Grundlagen Rechnernetze und Verteilte Systeme
-    -  Praktikum: Systems Programming in C++
+    -  IN0012, IN2106, IN2128: Praktikum: Systems Programming in C/Rust
     -  Strong programming and systems building skills are required.
 - TUM Online: For registration you have to be identified in TUMonline as a student.
   -  Note: Compulsory enrollment after the first weeks of the matching outcome; students who fail to de-register in this period will be registered for the exam.